 The Minnesota Department of Education (MDE) has developed this sample Vocational Opportunities Annual Notification for use by the education community.
 Schools are not required to use this sample notification.
 The purpose of this sample notification is to provide helpful guidance, including the required elements for compliance with federal civil rights laws.
 Contact Carolyn Ellstra at email@example.com with questions regarding this document.

 VOCATIONAL OPPORTUNITIES ANNUAL NOTIFICATION

-Chisholm school district offers a variety of vocational opportunities through the Business Education, Industrial Technology and Family and Consumer Science Departments.
-The purpose of this notice is to inform students, parents, employees and the general public that these opportunities are offered regardless of race, color, national origin, sex or disability.
+Pine River-Backus schools offers vocational opportunities through the Business Education, Industrial Technology and Family and Consumer Science Departments.
+The is to inform students, parents, employees and the general public that these opportunities are offered regardless of race, color, national origin, sex or disability.
 Admission in the specific courses is determined by grade level, and in some cases, completion of prerequisite courses.
 The district has designated the following individuals to coordinate compliance with Section 504 of the Rehabilitation Act of 1973 and Title IX of the Education Amendments Act of 1972.